CS8803: Security, Privacy, & Democracy

 Security, Privacy, and Democracy is an interdisciplinary research seminar with an emphasis on topics critical to a functioning democracy – voting systems, privacy, misinformation, censorship, and free and open communication.

-There are no official prerequisites for this class, though students are expected to be graduate students or advanced undergraduates interested in research in the area.
-Papers may require mathematical maturity, as well as a willingness to parse and study works from other disciplines
+Prerequisites: This course is open to all CS graduate students or advanced undergraduates.
+Papers may require mathematical maturity, as well as a willingness to study works from other disciplines.

-This syllabus is a living document and will be updated frequently with new information and speakers.
+This syllabus is a living document and will be updated frequently.
 Please check back often, and pay special attention to the schedule page!

 Every lesson will cover two papers on a specific subject.
-For each paper assigned, due at midnight EST the day before each class are:
+For each paper assigned, due at midnight EST the day before each class is a 1–2 paragraph summary of the paper.

 Paper summaries should cover: